Overview

 "enum": ["celsius", "fahrenheit"],

-"description": "The temperature unit to use.",
+"description": "Temperature unit to use"

 },

-required=["location", "format"],
+required=["location", "format"]

 )